 • Colourful, transparent laundry detergent pods may look like candies or toys to children.
 Laundry detergent pods can harm a child if ingested, or if the liquid gets into their eyes.
 Older adults with dementia can also be at risk of unintentionally consuming laundry detergent pods.

-• Fragrant and brightly coloured personal care products like perfume, mouthwash and hand sanitizer can be appealing to children.
-These products often contain a high percentage of alcohol which can be harmful to children if ingested.
+• Fragrant and brightly coloured personal care products such as perfume, mouthwash and hand sanitizer can be appealing to children.
+These products often contain a high percentage of alcohol that can be harmful to children if ingested.
 Store these products high and locked away from children’s reach.

 • Some indoor plants can be toxic if ingested.
-Leave the name tag on each plant in the home.
+Leave the name tag on each plant in the home so that you can identify it should you need to call a poison centre.

 • Do not assume that a plant is safe to eat because birds or wildlife eat it.
 Teach children to never put berries, seeds, flowers, nuts or leaves in their mouth without checking with an adult first.